Đặng Văn Quang: Biography

+Following Thiệu's election as President in September 1967 he served as Minister of Planning.
+On 18 April 1968 Thiệu appointed him as special assistant for military affairs and security.
+He then served as advisor on national security and intelligence from 1969 to 1975.

 According to Frank Snepp, Quang became an important source of information for the Central Intelligence Agency (CIA) inside the South Vietnamese government and was well rewarded for this.
 However following the Battle of Ban Me Thuot in March 1975 he failed to inform the CIA of Thiệu's plan to abandon the Central Highlands, jeopardizing the evacuation of Americans and their South Vietnamese staff.

 He was not popular with the people of South Vietnam and had a reputation for corruption.
 He was accused of being the most corrupt officer in South Vietnam.
 As the North Vietnamese overran the South in 1975 Đăng was reported to charge a US$5,000 bribe for the issuance of an exit visa, rising to US$20,000 as the Fall of Saigon drew closer.

 On 29 April 1975 he arrived at the U.S. Embassy where he was evacuated later that day.

-He was accused of being involved in the heroin trade, however, these allegations are disputed.
+Quang was accused of being involved in the heroin trade, however, these allegations are disputed.
+Following a visit to Canada in 1975 he was barred from returning to the US until 1989 when he was cleared of all drug charges.

 He died on 15 July 2011 at the age of 82.